 Mitten Hooks and Mini-Biners

 Plastic mitten hooks are great for hanging noseeum netting or inner tents under tarps and can be left on the tarp between uses for this purpose.
-Mini-biners are also very useful for everything from attaching a underquilt insulation system to a hammock or clipping frequently used items to the outside of your pack, like a multi-tool or Inca pen.
+Mini-biners are also very useful for everything from attaching an underquilt insulation system to a hammock or clipping frequently used items to the outside of your pack, like a multi-tool or pen knife.
 I prefer using mini-wire-gate carabiners for this purpose because I find them more durable, though any mini-biner will do.

 That’s why I wrap the threads of my hydration reservoirs with plumbers tape, a thin plastic tape, which helps create a very tight seal between the too.
 Plumbers use it to create a tight fit between pipes for just this reason.
 This technique works great and I’ve used it to prevent leaks between filters and other hydration components for years.